pietronvll/spectraformer/INSTALL.md

 Spectraformer has been developed and tested on an environment with `python 3.11`.

 ## Prerequisites:
-1. A working installation of Anaconda or Mamba
+A working installation of Anaconda or Mamba, on Franklin [follow this guide](https://wiki-franklin.iit.it/user_guide/user_installation.html).

 ## Step 0: Initialize Conda Environment.
 Create a new environment with Python 3.11